buseOzr/PrecdictingtheSuccessRateofVideoAds/README.md

 compare their results and analyze their advantages and disadvantages.
 In conclusion, even though their results are very similar to each other, Extreme Gradient Boosting performs slightly better than the Neural Network model.
 However, it is difficult to reach a conclusion since there is a slight difference between the two models.
-There are a few advantages of using neural networks over XGBoost as follows.
-As a reminder, TensorFlow is used to implement the Neural Network model in the Implementation section.
+Moreover, there are a few advantages of using neural networks over XGBoost as follows.
+As a reminder, TensorFlow is used to implement the Neural Network model in the study.
 TensorFlow provides the flexibility of building a better pipeline, the stable solution for serving in production, and the possibility for transfer learning for future projects.
 Another advantage is the ability to apply continuous learning, which is progressive and adaptive as new data is acquired.
 These advantages make the neural network more suitable.
-Therefore there is some future work that needs to be done.